Loose Cannon Systems unveils Milo as a walkie-talkie replacement

 Loose Cannon Systems is launching a Kickstarter crowdfunding campaign for Milo, a wearable hands-free voice radio that replaces the traditional walkie-talkie by creating an ad-hoc network with your friends or coworkers.

-Milo is a hands-free, phone-free networking system that lets up to 16 people communicate with each other within a range of 2,000 feet between any two participants.
-It uses a proprietary MiloNet mesh network to establish connections so people can have high-quality voice conversations whether they’re in a warehouse at work or skiing down a mountain.
+Milo is a phone-free networking system that lets up to 16 people communicate with each other — with a range of 2,000 feet between any two participants.
+It uses a proprietary MiloNet mesh network to establish connections so people can have high-quality voice conversations whether they’re working in a warehouse or skiing down a mountain.

-Milo alerts you if you or one of your party members is about to go out of range or someone has joined your party.
+Milo sends an alert if you or one of your party members is about to go out of range or someone has joined your party.
 You can also pair the device with a Bluetooth headset or plug in a headset.
 No Wi-Fi or cellphone signal is needed.

 “We have reimagined the push-to-talk radio with Milo,” said Loose Cannon Systems CEO Peter Celinski in an interview with VentureBeat.
 “It’s full-duplex, natural voice interaction.”